ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Register Client CID Capsule {
   Type (i) = see {{iana}} for the value of the capsule type Length (i),
+  Reason (i),
   Connection ID (0..2040),
 }
 ~~~
 {: #fig-capsule-register-client-cid title="Register Client CID Capsule Format"}

+Reason:
+: The reason for this registration.
+For initial registrations, this MUST
+be NONE (0x00).
+For re-registrations due to an unusable VCID, this indicates
+why the previous VCID was rejected.
+See {{iana-cid-reasons}}.

 Connection ID:
 : A connection ID being registered, which is between 0 and 255 bytes in